emanchado/clj-photo-memories/README.md

 ## Usage

-You can call clojure-flickr-memories from inside the repo directory
+You can call clj-flickr-memories from inside the repo directory like:
-like:

     lein run <Flickr-username> <date-from> <date-to>